cwarden45/DTC_Scripts/Nebula/Gencove/GLIMPSE/README.md

 **Step 1)** Re-align reads

-I slightly modified the code for the STITCH analysis to add `-K 100000000` for the BWA-MEM alignment.
+I slightly modified the code for the STITCH analysis to add `-Y` for the BWA-MEM alignment, as well as add a step for the [Picard](https://gatk.broadinstitute.org/hc/en-us/articles/360036713471-FixMateInformation-Picard-) `FixMateInformation` command.

 While the strategy here is inhertently different (since the goal is to impute genotypes with lcWGS, rather than call variangs with 30x WGS), I checked the pre-processing steps described [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/20190405_NYGC_b38_pipeline_description.pdf).